 Can you do it yourself or can others help you?

 There are also many websites out there which can make your life easier with templates for different styles of eye-catching leaflets.
 You can select a design, add your own information and then send them to print.
-Some websites such as http://www.stocklayouts.com offer free template downloads that allow you to edit in everyday packages such as MS Word.
+Some websites such as https://www.canva.com/ offer free template downloads.
 Websites may charge for some templates but there are usually enough free options to cover most needs.
 Go on, get creative.
-It's amazing what you can do.
+It’s amazing what you can do.

 The types of things you may want to tell people about